mtagius/pwnagotchi-tools/README.md

 2. Plug your `Pwnagotchi` into your computer and ensure the device is in manual (`MANU`) mode.
 3. Run the `get-files-from-pwnagotchi.bat` file to copy the handshakes from your `Pwnagotchi`.
 This will place the handshakes in the `.\handshakes\pcap\` folder.
 	1. `.\get-files-from-pwnagotchi.bat`
-4. Build the Vagrant image:
+4. Build the Vagrant image.
-	1. `cd vagrant`
+	1. `cd .\vagrant`
 	2. `vagrant up`
-5. Move back to the root directory:
+5. Move back to the root directory.
 	1. `cd ..`
 6. Run the `generate-hashcat-scripts.py` file to generate the necessary `.bat` scripts to run different `hashcat` attacks.
 There will be one `.bat` script for each of the WiFi handshake `.pcap` files for each of the different attack methods.
 	1. `python .\generate-hashcat-scripts.py`